 - Specifies a framework for Asymmetric / Symmetric translation between devices in OCF and non-OCF ecosystems. - In symmetric bridging, a bridge device exposes OCF Server(s) to another ecosystem and exposes other ecosystem's server(s) to OCF.
-In asymmetric bridging, a bridge device exposes OCF Server(s) to another ecosystem or exposes another ecosystem's server(s) to OCF, but not both. - Specifies general requirements for translation between OCF and non-OCF ecosystems - Requirements for resource discovery, message translation, security, etc. - Specifies specific requirements for translation between OCF and specific ecosystems - Current spec supports AllJoyn (Symmetric Bridging), support for other ecosystem will be added soon - Requirements for mapping core resources, propagating errors, and algorithmically translating custom resource types. - OCF to AllJoyn Mapping specification for translating well-known resource types.
+In asymmetric bridging, a bridge device exposes OCF Server(s) to another ecosystem or exposes another ecosystem's server(s) to OCF, but not both. - Provides general requirements for translation between OCF and non-OCF ecosystems - Requirements for resource discovery, message translation, security, etc. - Provides specific requirements for translation between OCF and specific ecosystems - Current specification supports AllJoyn (Symmetric Bridging) and oneM2M (Asymmetric Bridging), support for other ecosystems will be added - Requirements for mapping core resources, propagating errors, and in the case of AllJoyn, algorithmically translating custom resource types.